Mt. Rokko 六甲山

 How to Get There

 You can hike, bus, or take the ropeway up the mountain from Kobe City.

-Composed mostly of granite, it's believed that the Mt.
-Rokko mountain network formed around one million years ago.
+Composed mostly of granite, the Rokko range is believed to have formed around one million years ago.
 Once covered in lush foliage, during the Edo period (1603-1867) many trees were cut down for firewood, and by the Meiji era (1868-1912), the area was completely stripped of greenery over 100 years ago.
-Since then there have been several initiatives to restore the forests.
+Since then, there have been several initiatives to restore the forests.

 In 1895, English trader Arthur H. Groom, a foreign resident of Kobe, discovered the area during a hunting trip and decided that it would make an excellent location for a summer house.
 After building a small British-style cottage, he began to promote the area and it grew in popularity, eventually resulting in the country's first golf course being built on the mountain in 1903.